bostonou/bostonou.github.io/_posts/2019-01-10-how-to-create-better-estimates.markdown

 ### How to think about estimates

-**An estimate is simply a design communicated.** The confidence and accuracy of our estimates are fully dependant on the accuracy and completeness of our designs.
+**An estimate is simply a design communicated.** The confidence and accuracy of our estimates are fully dependent on the accuracy and completeness of our designs.

 If you let me create a fully complete design, i.e. the actual software, I can give you a estimate with almost 100% confidence and accuracy.
 I simply create the software, and then tell you how long it took.
 The only thing I can't guarantee is that I've recognized all of the relevant risks to the business.
 The further I get away from creating the software, the lower my confidence and accuracy.